Class 3 Image: AI generated

 Next Class Preview

-In Class 3 we learned to protect each API with Hurl.
-But as projects grow, APIs aren’t the only thing needing protection.
+In Class 3, you learned how to protect each API with Hurl.
+But as projects grow, APIs are not the only things that need protection.
 Database structure, security policies, UI components — all must be consistent with each other.

-In Class 4, we learn yongol.
-Manage API, DB, security, and UI in a single declarative specification, and move AI’s work target from code to specifications.
+In Class 4, you learn yongol.
+Managing API, DB, security, and UI in a single declarative spec, moving AI’s work target from code to specs.
 The method to break through the wall where vibe coding crumbles at 200 endpoints.

-- Ratchet Pattern — Why AI stopped at 40 of 527 function tests, and the pattern of making it go all the way with mechanical verifiers
+• Ratchet Pattern — Why AI stopped at 40 when tasked with testing 527 functions, and the pattern that uses a mechanical verifier to drive it to the end

 Reins Engineering Full Course